-The range of disability that the act aims to cover is wide.
+The range of and breadth the Act covers is wide disability that the act aims to cover is wide.
 Not only does it seek to help those with physical disabilities, it also aims to help those with impaired senses and learning difficulties.

 - DDA access audits

 - Design and management of access alterations to existing buildings